 ┗ TU5 Monsters: Amatsu | Risen Shagaru Magala

 This is a list of all Maps and Locations in Monster Hunter Rise (MH Rise).
 Check here for info on new maps, returning maps, and how to use and navigate the in map menu and HUD.

 List of Contents

-Kamura Village is the home base for hunters in Monster Hunter Rise (MHR).
+Kamura Village is the home base for hunters in Monster Hunter Rise.

 It is confirmed that you can ride Palamutes, use Wirebugs, and execute attacks inside the village premises—similar to a regular map.
-It could be possible that an endgame battle will take place in Kamura Village!
+Because of this, it could be possible that an endgame battle will take place in Kamura Village!

-This is one of the first confirmed maps in Monster Hunter Rise (MHR).
+This is one of the first confirmed maps in Monster Hunter Rise.
 The map is full of ruins and abandoned buildings where civilization used to take place.
 It is possible that the people of Kamura Village used to live here until the Rampage.

 The Frost Islands used to be the nest of a giant dragon.
 Countless hunters have tried to slay it but failed.
 Now it is the home of massive dragon bones and a wrecked Dragonship.